Title

 Amendments to the Insurance Code of 1978 introduce provisions allowing the injured party to rescind the insurance contract if the insured party conceals information or makes false representations, while also specifying liability for suicides committed after a certain period and setting deadlines for filing claims and appeals.

-Concealment, whether intentional or unintentional, entitles the injured party to rescind the contract of insurance.
+Under the amended Section 27, concealment whether intentional or unintentional entitles the injured party to rescind the contract of insurance.

-If a representation is false in a material point, the injured party is entitled to rescind the contract from the time the representation becomes false.
+If a representation is false in a material point, whether affirmative or promissory, the injured party may rescind the contract from the time when the representation becomes false.

-Yes, the right to rescind is waived by the insurer's acceptance of premium payments despite knowledge of the grounds for rescission.
+The right to rescind granted by the Code to the insurer is waived by the acceptance of premium payments despite knowledge of the ground for rescission.

-The insurer is liable if the suicide is committed after the policy has been in force for two years from the date of issue or last reinstatement, unless the policy states a shorter period.
-Suicide committed in the state of insanity is compensable regardless of when it occurs.
+The insurer is liable in case of suicide only when it is committed after the policy has been in force for a period of two years from the date of issue or of its last reinstatement, unless the policy provides a shorter period.

-A notice of claim setting forth the nature, extent, and duration of injuries, certified by a licensed physician, must be filed within six months from the date of the accident; otherwise, the claim is deemed waived.
+Notice must be filed within six (6) months from the date of accident; otherwise, the claim shall be deemed waived.

-Any such decision, order, or ruling has the force and effect of a judgment.
+Any decision, order, or ruling rendered by the Commissioner after a hearing has the force and effect of a judgment.

-A party may appeal by filing a notice of appeal with the Commissioner within 30 days from receipt of the order, ruling, or decision, to the Intermediate Appellate Court following the Rules of Court for appeals from the Regional Trial Court.
+Appeal is filed with the Commissioner to the Intermediate Appellate Court, following the Rules of Court manner for appeals from the Regional Trial Court to the Intermediate Appellate Court.

 Analyze Cases Smarter, Faster